flowroute/flowroute-sdk-v3-dot-net/README.md

 \

-##### Example Response {#exampleresponse-12}
+##### Example Response

-On success, the HTTP status code in the response header is 200 OK and the response body contains the message object for our specified message id.
+On success, the HTTP status code in the response header is `200 OK` and the response body contains the message object for our specified message `id`.

     {
       "data": {